Loading...

 • Gaining access to information networks and resources

-• FBRN or documentation supporting an exemption or most current MPAC Assessment
+• An FBRN or documentation in the name of the farm business, supporting an exemption or current MPAC Assessment

 • Valid and up to date Premises ID Number

-• Detailed site sketch(es) based on a satellite image (e.g., using Google Maps or AgMaps) of all field(s) included in the application.
-The site sketch(es) must show the precise location(s) (address/GPS coordinates) and total area (acres) of the project.
-For an example of a site sketch, click here.
-A site sketch is not required if applying only for a cover crop plan.
-Hand drawn sketches will not be accepted – if you need help using GoogleMaps or AgMaps, please contact your local OSCIA Field Staff for free assistance.
-Click here for contact information.
+• Digital site map(s) based on a satellite image (e.g., using Google Maps or AgMaps) of all field(s) included in the application.
+The site map(s) must show the precise location(s) (address/GPS coordinates) and total area (acres) of the project.

 • If the applicant initiates the project before receiving final approval from OSCIA, they do so at the risk of forfeiting the cost-share if all terms and conditions are not satisfied.

-• OSCIA issues payments after projects have been completed and required claim documentation is received.
-The project must be paid for in full by the applicant prior to cost-share being issued.
+• OSCIA issues payments after projects have been completed and all required claim documentation is received.
+The project must be paid for in full by the applicant and the approved practice(s) must be implemented on new acres prior to cost-share being issued.

-• All invoices for the approved project must comply with the eligible invoice dates as outlined in a letter of approval issued by OSCIA for the proposed project.
+• All invoices for the approved project must comply with the eligible invoice dates outlined in a letter of approval issued by OSCIA for the proposed project.
 OSCIA cannot issue cost-share payments for incomplete or partially complete projects.

 • Applicants are responsible for securing all necessary approvals and permits for the proposed project before starting and complying with all applicable municipal bylaws and provincial or federal regulations.
 OSCIA may require copies of permits obtained for some projects before issuing cost-share payments.